trigvi/telegrammo/README.md

     exit
     ```

 * Setup cron schedule.
 The following will make this API run on port 8083.
-By the way, `app.sh` gets triggered every minute and it starts the actual node app if not already running.
+By the way, `telegrammo.sh` gets triggered every minute and it starts the actual node app if not already running.
 This ensures that this API re-starts again automatically after a crash.
     ```
     sudo /etc/crontab
     ```

     ```
     0 * * * *   telegrammo   pg_dump telegrammo > /home/telegrammo/repository/database/postgres_backup.bak
-    * * * * *   telegrammo   cd /home/telegrammo/repository; ./app.sh --port=8083 >> ./logs/telegrammo.log
+    * * * * *   telegrammo   cd /home/telegrammo/repository; ./telegrammo.sh --port=8083 >> ./logs/telegrammo.log
     ```

 * Create nginx website configuration, proxying your domain name to `http://127.0.0.1:8083`.
 When creating nginx conf file, put the following inside `location` so that this API can know the visitor's IP and whitelist Telegram's.